CSCfi/fairdata-metax/README.md

 Install [Poetry](https://python-poetry.org/docs/) for your OS.
 Navigate to the repository root and run command `poetry install`. this will create and activate new Python virtualenv, installing all necessary Python packages to it.

-You can generate traditional requirements.txt file with `poetry export --dev -E simplexquery -E docs -E swagger --without-hashes -o requirements.txt`
+You can generate traditional requirements.txt file with `poetry export --dev -E docs -E swagger --without-hashes -o requirements.txt`

 ### Managing dependencies